History

 Under the legacy Shentel brand, Shentel offers video, data and regulated and unregulated voice services through the cable network, as well as DSL internet access in some areas.

-Where once Shentel only was available to customers in Shenandoah County, the company offers varying services in Virginia, West Virginia, Maryland, Pennsylvania, Delaware and Kentucky.
+Where once Shentel was only available to customers in Shenandoah County, the company offers varying telecom services in Virginia, West Virginia, Maryland, Pennsylvania, Delaware and Kentucky.

 2021